 At the intersections of mechanics, electronics, and computing—mechatronics specialists create simpler, smarter systems.

-What do mechatronics engineers do?
+What do mechatronics professionals do?

-Mechatronics specialists can do quite a bit across multiple engineering disciplines and have a solid base from which to grow.
+Mechatronics specialists can do quite a bit across multiple disciplines and have a solid base from which to grow.
 Mechatronics specialists know both mechanical and electrical engineering fundamentals—they speak both languages—so a mechatronics specialist can work with both mechanical and engineering teams.

 Mechatronics specialists work with massive industrial robots, smaller robots in pick-and-place operations, control systems for bottling or packaging of food and drink products, drones, designing control systems for rides in amusement parks, prototype development.